MicrosoftDocs/learn/learn-pr/language/react-states-events/includes/3-add-state.md

 React manages state in a few ways.
-We're going to focus on one of the main ways, *React Hooks*.
+We'll focus on one of the main ways, *React Hooks*.

+A *Hook* is a mechanism that allows you to access the inner workings of React.
+You can use Hooks to run code when something changes in React.
+Or use them to register something with React, such as state.
 When we create state by using the `useState` Hook, for example, we get the state object and an updater function to update the Hook value.

 ## Scenario